MESAHub/mesa/docs/source/developing/contributing.rst

 .. warning::

    This document is written for MESA developers.
-It currently targets the sandbox repository used for testing the migration to GitHub.
-   Changes to this repository will not be included in MESA.
+Users are not yet able to contribute via GitHub.

 Obtaining MESA
 ==============